 Calculation of Credits for EV Charging Using Fuel Pathways.

 Base Credits.
-“Base Credit” refers to the credit generated by an EDU or an OEM for electricity using carbon intensity values provided in the Lookup Table pathway for California Average Grid Electricity and the credit calculation in 95486.1(a).
+“Base Credit” refers to the credit generated by an EDU for electricity using carbon intensity values provided in the Lookup Table pathway for California Average Grid Electricity and the credit calculation in 95486.1(a).

 Determining Quantity of Electricity.
-For calculating base credits to EDUs and OEMs, the quantity of electricity must be determined as follows:
+For calculating base credits to EDUs, the quantity of electricity must be determined as follows:

 For Non-Metered Residential EV Charging.
 The Executive Officer will use the following method to calculate the quantity of electricity used for non-metered residential charging: